jad-tab/jad-tab.github.io/_pages/about.md

 ---

-My name is Jad.
-I was born in Beirut, Lebanon before moving to France in 2013.
+I was born in Beirut, Lebanon, not far from here:

 ![alt]({{ site.url }}{{ site.baseurl }}/images/beirut.jpg)

+I moved to France in 2013 to pursue my education.

 I have a love and passion for mathematics and their applications.
 I hold a Master's degree in Pure and Applied Mathematics as well as a Master's degree in Data Science and Machine Learning.